-It is required that each tutorial is a self-contained artifact, using a combination of Mardown and Python code within a Jupyter Notebook.
-This artifact should be publically available on the web.
-Github Pages is a reasonable choice for this, but it is not required (Google Collab is another off-the-shelf solution).
+It is required that each tutorial is a self-contained artifact, using a combination of Markdown and Python code within a Jupyter Notebook.
+This artifact should be publicly available on the web.
+Github Pages is a reasonable choice for this, but it is not required (Google Collab is not considered static but I believe it is possible to extract a static page from that system).
 We will discuss this later in this document.